 Late filing charges and penalties begin as soon as you miss the tax deadline (typically April 30 each year, for most Canadians) there is an automatic late filing penalty of 5 percent of tax owing.
 For each month you do not file, you are charged another one percent.

 In case you did pay your taxes but less than the tax amount you actually owe, the CRA will charge the interest amount daily on the amount owing.
 These interests and penalties add up faster, which is why the only escape to harsh catch by CRA on late filing is to resolve your tax situation sooner than later.
+This is a very difficult issue to face so it is best to contact an accountant in advance.

 If you have failed to file your income tax returns, GST/HST returns, or corporate T2 returns for several years, there is a remedy for it, even when many years have transpired.
 If the CRA has not contacted you regarding your late filings, you may be eligible for the Voluntary Disclosure Program.
 It is a tax amnesty program, which will allow CRA to waive some or all of the penalties and some of the interest levied.
 We can help you determine your eligibility for this program and submit your application.